 3. Bad use of color and contrast

-A trained designer could probably talk all day about color theory, but if you don’t know one, we’ve got a blog post from the professionals at 99designs that sums up the importance of choosing a good palette.
+A trained designer could probably talk all day about color theory, but if you don’t know one, we’ve got a blog post from the professionals at 99designs that sums up the importance of choosing a the best colors for your presentations.